ICDAR2023 Competition on Detection and Recognition of Greek Letters on Papyri

 • submission of a brief (~1 paragraph) description of the method

-Results should be submitted either in the same format as the training ground truth, or in a CSV format along with a text file describing each column.
+Results should be submitted either in the same format as the example given in the “Baseline” section.

 Competition results will be announced at the conference.